dalecodin/dalecodin/README.md

 ## 👋 Hi, I’m Dale, a Cybersecurity graduate.
-This GitHub is my portfolio of my projects working IT Helpdesk, Cloud and security.
+This GitHub is my portfolio of my projects working on IT Helpdesk, Cloud and security.

 <h2>IT Helpdesk Projects</h2>